 At the end of DST, the PXX would be sensitive to a time step down.
 If the time is being set to the past and important data exists in the PXX, the PXX should be printed and cleared both before and after the TIME_SYNC command is used.
 This is because DBUTLTY does not print PXX data once a step down in time is encountered in the file.
 If the SYSOUT MUF Startup Option is used instead of the PXX, nothing special needs to be done.

-Applications that run across the time change boundary that are sensitive to dates/times and which obtain date information from the MUF (such as SQL timestamps inserted into a data record) should be reviewed for possible modifications or rescheduling around the time change.
+Applications running across the time change boundary that are sensitive to dates/times and which obtain date information from the MUF (such as SQL timestamps inserted into a data record) should be reviewed for possible modifications or scheduling around the time change.

-These procedures apply to all currently supported z/VSE versions of Datacom/AD and Datacom/DB.
+These procedures apply to all currently supported z/OS versions of Datacom/AD and Datacom/DB.

 As always, please contact Broadcom support for Datacom if you have further questions.